-Starlink, the satellite internet service from Elon Musk’s SpaceX company, has been operational for nearly two years now.
+Starlink, the satellite internet service from Elon Musk’s SpaceX company, has been available to the public since early 2021.
 Demand for the service continues to exceed the capacity that the satellite dish constellation can handle.

 Many people trying to get Starlink will end up on the dreaded waitlist.
 The Starlink waitlist is where all the pre-order customers have to wait until capacity is expanded in the area they live.
 If you have an address that isn’t available yet, you can put down a $99 deposit to reserve a spot in line.